sanderDijkxhoorn/fastapi-honeypot/readme.md

 If you want to receive logs in a Discord channel, set the `DISCORD_WEBHOOK_URL` environment variable to your Discord webhook URL.
 The logs will be sent as a Discord embed, with headers formatted as pretty JSON and URLs/bodies shown as code blocks to prevent Discord from fetching them.

 If you want to receive periodic stats (top countries, IPs, user-agents, etc.) in a different Discord channel, set the `DISCORD_STATS_WEBHOOK_URL` environment variable to your stats Discord webhook URL.
-Stats are sent every hour as a Discord embed.
+Stats are sent every hour as a Discord embed (or every minute in debug mode).
+Archived stats are saved in the `stats_archive` folder by default.

 Example `.env` file: